That one is keeping a secret, but I'm totally onto her. She's psychic!

 - That and a faerie like spirit came right out of the cursed mirror she was holding, and she was still in denial till All Hell broke loose at the Extranormal Institute she was visiting.

-- In A Certain Magical Index, the magic side hates and fears Touma Kamijo because of his Imagine Breaker.
-After finding that Touma has made "alliances" with several powerful people from both the science and magic sides, they conclude that Touma is building an army to take over both sides, calling this army the "Kamijo Faction" ("Kamijo Forces" in the English dub).
+- In A Certain Magical Index, the magic side hates and fears Touma Kamijou because of his Imagine Breaker.
+After finding that Touma has made "alliances" with several powerful people from both the science and magic sides, they conclude that Touma is building an army to take over both sides, calling this army the "Kamijou Faction" ("Kamijou Forces" in the English dub).
 They couldn't be more wrong, Touma has no interest in taking over anything and only wants to help and protect people.
 These powerful people are mostly members of his Unwanted Harem, and most of them are unaware of magic and Touma's adventures.